zzc-1998/MM-PCQA/README.md

 If you want to generate the patches and projections by your self, you can simply refer to 'utils/get_patch.py' and 'utils/get_projections.py' for help.

-## Test You Point Cloud
+## Test Your Point Cloud

-We also provide the 'test_single_ply.py' to quikly test the MM-PCQA on your own point clouds.
+We also provide the 'test_single_ply.py' to quickly test the MM-PCQA on your own point clouds.

 ```
 parser.add_argument('--objname', type=str, default='bag/bag_level_7.ply') # path to the test ply